mauriciopoppe/kubernetes-playground/docs/kubelet.md

 An alternative is to install the tooling needed for debugging through a sidecar container, this can be done through [cdebug](https://github.com/iximiuz/cdebug)

-- Build the kubelet-debug:latest sidecar
+- Build the kubelet-debug:latest sidecar (the Dockerfile is in this repo)

 ```bash
 # PWD is the root of this repo